Techwizmatt/IrrigationNation/README.md

 Take a look at the code and enjoy playing around with it!

 (Don't judge for the crapping styling, I did not have a lot of time to make this project)

+Uggh, the file organization is terrible I know!
+My OCD is killing me !!! :(